 Within days, Dennis located a fifth-wheeler he wanted to buy.
 "Wait a minute!"
 I said.
 "I thought we were just here for a two-week vacation!"
 Someone else bought the trailer first, but from then on, we were destined to be snowbirds.
 We were entering a new chapter of life, like it or not!

 Winter at the Salton Sea is a lot like summer in Alaska.
 So we now have two summers a year and just a short Alaskan winter (in April).
 Here are some of our snowbird stories, in reverse chronological order with the most recent at the top.
-To read all of them in order, start with the last link in the list and links at the bottom of each story will lead you to the next.
+To read all of them in order, start with the bottom link in the list and links after each story will take you to the next.

 - To the Rescue (video)